automatthew/desire/README.md

 * they are already quite simple to use.
 * SUBSCRIBE and PSUBSCRIBE block the client

-That last reason also explains the lack of BLPOP and its pals in Desire::List.
+That last reason also explains the lack of BLPOP and its pals in Desire::Native::List.

 ## Overview